FactorBackup/factor-1/doc/README_windows.txt

 -----
 Unpack the files into a directory and run litedash-qt.exe.

-Litedash Core is the original Litedash client and it builds the backbone of the network.
+Factor Core is the original Factor client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Litedash transactions;
+However, it downloads and stores the entire history of Factor transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.